 C (ITM): I believe that Singapore’s creative culture is thriving.
 Just look at our event!
 You have people who are passionate about their craft, professionals or not.
 This is exactly what people want to foster, and we’re here to showcase that.

-PS: How did you guys get into this?
+Popspoken: How did you get into homebrewing?

 I started homebrewing primarily as a way to produce cheap and good beer.
 It slowly evolved into a hobby and an obsession.
 There is a small and close knit homebrew community here and they have helped me further my craft by contributing valuable feedback and suggestions.

-PS: Personal favourite brew?
+Popspoken: Personal favourite brew?

 Homebrew – Passionfruit and mango Berliner Weisse